Categories: Guides & hacksHosting

 10 DIY Fire Pits You Can Build on Your Land

 There are few things in life as nostalgic as sitting around an open fire on a crisp, starry summer night.
-We share stories, sing songs, wrap our loved ones in cozy blankets and stay up late to watch flames sizzle into flickering coal.
-Whether you have a backyard or a Hipcamp of your own, building a fire pit on your property is sure to add warmth – both literally and figuratively – for years to come.
+We love sharing stories, singing songs, wrapping our loved ones in cozy blankets, and staying up late to watch the flames sizzle into flickering coal.
+Whether you have a backyard or a Hipcamp property of your own, building a DIY fire pit on your property is sure to add warmth—both literally and figuratively—for years to come.

-The basic formula for building fire pits is essentially the same; dig a hole, surround it with rocks.
+The basic process for building a fire pit is essentially universal: dig a hole, surround it with rocks.
 If that’s enough for you, what are you doing still reading?
-Git to diggin’, already!
-For the rest of us, we put this collection together to inspire the “perfect pit”.
-Whether big or small, cheap or expensive, pretty or ugly; one thing is certain.
-PEOPLE WILL LOVE IT.
+Git to diggin’ already!
+But for the rest of us, we put this collection together to inspire the perfect pit.
+Whether big or small, cheap or pricey, one thing is certain—people will love it.

-There are 3 basic ways to build a fire pit.
+Without further ado, there are 3 basic ways to build a fire pit, and we’ll run through these in more detail below.
 You can use:

-2. A metal ring lined with pavers/stones/regular bricks. ($$)
+• A metal ring lined with pavers, stones, or bricks ($$)

-2. Use proper materials.
-Regular clay bricks will crack under high temperatures, which is why firebrick or rated metal ring is best for the inner lining.
+• Use proper materials.
+Regular clay bricks can crack under high temperatures, so firebricks and rated metal rings are best for the inner lining.

-3. Place a fire extinguisher or bucket with sand/water at every fire pit.
+• Equip the area with safety items.
+Place a fire extinguisher or bucket of sand and water at every fire pit.

 Photo by Lizzie J. Moonbeam the Airstream, Texas.